-But if you’re in a situation where you don’t qualify for incentives — the federal tax credit, for instance, only applies if you pay federal taxes to begin with — then solar energy may not be right for you.
+But if you don’t qualify for incentives — the 30% tax credit, for instance, is only available if you pay federal taxes — then solar energy may not be your best option.

 You’ve heard the old saying: if it’s too good to be true, it probably is.
 These words definitely ring true when it comes to solar offers.

 Given that solar panels are designed to last at least 25 years, we recommend you steer far away from such solar cowboys.